The Venice Carnival was recently voted one of the world’s top five carnivals on earth. I would agree.

 Carnival was the one time during the year when there were no bounds.
 You were free to do all the things you had wanted to do all year, your fantasies and desires were free to be lived without guilt and anonymously thanks to the masks.

 Social status, wealth or any of the things that we are normally so quick to judge had no bearing.
 It is not quite like that now, some of the wild abandon has gone and it is a little more refined.
-Perhaps a good thing for middle-aged folk like my husband and I.
+Perhaps a good thing for middle-aged folk like me and my husband.

 The carnival runs during the two weeks leading up to the Tuesday before Ash Wednesday.
 Its date is therefore effected by Easter but in general it is held around late February.